basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 When the draft looks good, I hand off the git plumbing to my `coder` agent running on the same host—it stages the changes, writes the commit, pushes the branch, and opens a pull request for me.
 Final review happens in the GitHub iOS app, which is perfect for quick proofreading while the plane starts its descent.

 Because all the heavy lifting happens on the NixOS machine, my phone stays cool and battery usage is surprisingly mild.
+Give me a proper keyboard and I'm there immediately, but in those moments without one this setup keeps ideas from evaporating.

 ## 9. Lessons Learned and Caveats